smontanari/todomvc/smocker-examples/readme.md

 For instance, in order to run "scenario1" for the angularjs example you will need to open the following file url in your browser:
 "**file:///.../todomvc/smocker-examples/angularjs/index.html?smocker_scenario=scenario1**"

-> **Chrome users:** Chrome is not very friendly when running/downloading javascript from the local file system, so one option is to start your Chrome browser from the command line with the following flag:
+> **Chrome users:** Chrome by default is not very friendly when running/downloading javascript from the local file system.
+One option is to start your Chrome browser from the command line with the following flag:

 	$ <path-to-chrome-app> --allow-file-access-from-files